-Goa Gajah is one of the most frequented temples in Ubud due to a gorgeous stone cave which features an entrance engrossed with a slightly terrifying face.
+Goa Gajah is one of the most frequented temples in Ubud due to a gorgeous stone cave that features an entrance engrossed with a slightly terrifying face.
 Huge bulging eyes protrude from the face and look left framed by large ear adornments.
 To enter, you walk through the massive mouth.
 There aren’t actually any elephants in the cave.
-Instead, it was named after the adjacent Petanu river, which is locally called elephant river.
+Instead, it was named after the adjacent Petanu River, which is locally called the Elephant River.

-Beyond the cave, the temple has many sites to discover from ancient shrines, a scenic nature walk, lilly pond, and many stone carvings of Hindu gods.
-There are Buddhist artifacts which have been unearthed here dating back to the 8th century.
+Beyond the cave, the temple has many sites to discover from ancient shrines, a scenic nature walk, lily pond, and many stone carvings of Hindu gods.
+There are Buddhist artifacts that have been unearthed here dating back to the 8th century.
 As per usual, it is also a water temple with many meditation pools, waterfalls, and fountains.

 FIND PEACE AT PURA SAMUAN TIGA